mikkokar/persistent-map/README.md

   String barVal = v4.get("bar")
   ```

-See the PersistentMapTest for usage examples.
+See the PersistentMapTest.java for usage examples.